qboy21/Bitcoin-Deep-Learning-Signal/README.md

 The signal is integrated into a fully automated algorithmic trading system that enters orders based on the signal and 3 other market based conditions on an hourly basis.

-Live trading performance has outperformed Bitcoin YTD in 2020.
+Live trading launched in May 2020.

 Code and ATS available upon request.